 Darkness Radio is a live show, but its episodes also live on in podcasts.
 Paranormal insider and researcher Dave Schrader co-hosts along with Tim Dennis, and the show has been on the air in some form or another in Minneapolis since 2006.
 Listen on Stitcher, where reviewers give the show 4.8 out of 5 stars, or on the show's YouTube channel.
 You can also gain access to the show on iOS or Android devices via the Stitcher link.

-Darkness Radio covers every aspect of the paranormal, from UFOs and ancient aliens, to cryptids like Bigfoot, ghost stories, psychics, and the latest in paranormal and consciousness research.
+Darkness Radio covers every aspect of the paranormal, from UFOs and ancient aliens to cryptids like Bigfoot, ghost stories, psychics, and the latest in paranormal and consciousness research.
 The show runs about two hours with commercial breaks.

 5. The Best of Coast to Coast AM

 Coast to Coast AM is a popular radio show that is syndicated across the country.
 Because it's broadcast in the middle of the night, many people are unable to listen live, but podcast lovers will enjoy the "best of" podcast, available on iHeart Radio.
 Each podcast is about 10 minutes or less and features some of the best pieces from the radio show, which covers all sorts of esoterica, from the prophecies of Nostradamus to spirit guides to quantum mechanics and time travel.
 Wired magazine calls Coast to Coast AM a "bizarre brew of the strange and the serious" and notes the live show has more than 4.5 million listeners nationwide.
 George Noory is the current host, and his questions are incisive, which makes the show entertaining and thought provoking.
 You can listen on iHeart Radio or, if you're a late-night owl, find the show live at radio stations across the country.
+To listen to complete shows, you can also subscribe as a Coast Insider and gain access to the show archive for on-demand listening.

 7. The Paracast

 The Paracast frequently shows up on lists of the best paranormal podcast, such as recommendations from The Lineup and iHorror.
-Topics are wide-ranging, covering virtually every aspect of the paranormal, from creepy phenomena like black-eyed kids to ghosts, hauntings, UFOs and cryptids.
+Topics are wide-ranging, covering virtually every aspect of the paranormal, from creepy phenomena like black-eyed kids to ghosts, hauntings, UFOs, and cryptids.
 Each podcast features a different expert guest, and the hosts Gene Steinburg and Christopher O'Brien draw from their years of experience and research as they examine paranormal phenomena in the 21st century.

 Hours of Listening